ed0ard/CS2-Smarter-Bot/README.md

 2. Allow bots to spam smoke and tweak bots' vision in smoke to make it more reasonable

+3. Each bot has a 70% chance to anti-flash, close to pro level

-3. Refine bot behavior logic
+4. Refine bot behavior logic
 <img width="464" height="433" alt="smarter" src="https://github.com/user-attachments/assets/43ed231f-a79e-456d-8a25-862d476ccad4" />

 # Installation
-1. Download the latest BotState.zip from Releases
+1. Download the latest **BotState.zip** from Releases

 2. Extract the folder and upload it to `game/csgo/addons/counterstrikesharp/plugins` on your server